gonzopbj/batlleships_proj/README.md

 Have fun playing our game and enjoy!

 ## Contributers
-Mara, Lotta, Chris, Mathis, Emilio
+Mara-S15, Lotta, christophermueller19, MathisKnobloch, gonzopbj